 Chicago has long been on Common’s radar as a great American city that attracts people from all over the world.
 By coming to Chicago, we’re providing a living option for Chicagoans who value convenience and community: avoiding the usual hassles of roommates – like cleaning, furnishing, splitting the bills, and buying supplies – while living among a warm, welcoming group of people.

 Common Damen contains 12 furnished bedrooms across three shared suites, each with an open-concept living room furnished with sofas by Interior Define, kitchen and dining space plus in-suite laundry.
-As in all Common homes, bedrooms at Common Damen are move-in ready, fitted with beds, premium mattresses and luxe linens.
+As in all Common homes, bedrooms at Common Damen are move-in ready, fitted with beds, and premium mattresses.

 The four-story home features several community spaces including a ground floor community space for member-led events, an expansive roof deck with panoramic city views, and front and rear terraces for outdoor entertaining.